kalabasa01/projects/README.md

+## Get Cisco Switch Info Using SNMP
+Simple Powershell Script that will help to get cisco switch information such as Hostname, OS, Model, Vlan Name, Interfaces Number and Speed.

 ## Get Active Directory In-Active Security Group
 Powershell script that will automatically get all the Security Groups that are no longer active, no users and not linked.